2025 ASUN women's basketball tournament

-The 2025 ASUN women's basketball tournament will be the conference postseason tournament for the Atlantic Sun Conference.
-The tournament will be the 39th year the league has conducted a postseason tournament.
+The 2025 ASUN women's basketball tournament was the conference postseason tournament for the Atlantic Sun Conference.
+The tournament was the 39th year the league has conducted a postseason tournament.
 The tournament was held March 7–15 at campus sites of the higher seeds.
-If eligible, the winner will receive the conference's automatic bid to the 2025 NCAA Tournament.
-If Queens or West Georgia wins the tournament, the automatic bid will instead be given to the ASUN regular season champion.
+The winner received the conference's automatic bid to the 2025 NCAA Tournament.

 Seeds

 Ten teams will contest the bracket.
 All rounds reseed instead of a traditional set bracket; to that end, the 9 and 10 seeds play each other in round 1, and the 7 and 8 seeds do as well, rather than the traditional 7/10 and 8/9 matchup.

 The two tiebreakers used by the ASUN are: 1) head-to-head record of teams with identical record and 2) NCAA NET Rankings available on day following the conclusion of ASUN regular season play.